nre-learning/proposals/governance.md

 The Technical Community will be responsible for all aspects of oversight relating to coordinating the technical direction of the Project, including the architecture and projects needed to achieve the Mission and Scope of the Project; for approving project or system proposals (including, but not limited to, incubation, deprecation, and changes to a sub-project’s scope) in accordance with the Contribution Process and Inbound Code Review Policy to be developed, approved and maintained by the TC; coordinating Technical Community engagement with the end-user community with respect to requirements, high level architecture, implementation experiences, use cases, etc; working with other open source or open standards communities as needed; and establishing and enforcing community norms, workflows, issuing releases, and security issue reporting policies.

 Technical participation in the Project is open to anyone so long as they abide by the terms of this document and documents referenced herein.
-Technical Community meetings are conducted in English and are open to the public and recorded.
+Technical Community meetings are conducted in English and are open to the public and documented for subsequent review.
 The Technical Community generally will involve Contributors and Committers.
 Contributors include anyone in the Technical Community who contributes code, documentation, lessons or other artifacts to the Project.
 Committers are Contributors who have earned the ability to modify (“commit”) source code, documentation or other artifacts in a project’s repository.
 Each Project will ideally have at least 2 Committers.

 A Contributor may become a Committer by a majority approval of existing Committers, and at need may be removed by majority approval of the other existing Committers.
 Project contributors may request the removal of a Committer by notifying the Steering Committee, or the Committer can resign for their own reasons.
-The contributors to each Project will also select, by simple majority/greatest plurality vote, a Lead from among their committers, who will represent their Project on the Steering Committee.
 The Technical Community may add, refine and/or eliminate the roles of Contributors, and Committers, and create new Technical Community roles, as it sees fit.

 The Technical Community will require a Leader to drive the development of the Project, including facilitation of Technical Community contributions to Project milestones and of resolution of any Community disagreements of a technical nature, eg relating to the architecture or achievement of technical milestones.
 The Leader will also represent the overall Technical Community within the Steering Committee.
 In brief, the Leader should be an excellent project manager and diplomat in addition to possessing technical vision and skills.